WebSpellChecker/wproofreader-docker/README.md

 ### Run WProofreader with Admin-panel

 Admin-panel is a web application for administering your WProofreader Server: teams and users, custom dictionaries, style guides and service settings.
-The full configuration runs four containers on one host: MySQL, db-manager (a one-off job that creates and migrates the service database), WProofreader Server and Admin-panel.
+The full configuration runs six containers on one host: MySQL, db-manager (a one-off job that creates and migrates the service database), WProofreader Server, and Admin-panel as three containers from one image: the web application, the queue worker and the scheduler.

 Everything it needs is in `examples/admin-panel`: